Simon Peter His life and its lessons.

 We must still linger a little over the deeply interesting and instructive scene in the sixteenth chapter of Matthew.
 It brings before us two great subjects, namely, "the Church," and "the kingdom of Heaven."
 These things must never be confounded.
 As to the first, it is only to be found in the New Testament.
 Indeed, as has often been remarked, verse 18 of our chapter contains the very first direct allusion in the volume of God to the subject of the Church, or assembly, of Christ.

 This, though familiar to many of our readers, may present a difficulty to others.
 Many Christians and Christian teachers strongly maintain that the doctrine of the Church is distinctly unfolded in Old Testament Scripture.
 They consider that the saints of the Old Testament belonged to the Church; in fact, that there is no difference whatever; all form one body; all stand on one common ground; and that to represent the Lord's people in New Testament times as in a higher position, or endowed with higher privileges than Abraham, Isaac, and Jacob, is a delusion.
-It seems strange to such to assert that Enoch, Noah, Abraham, and Moses did not belong to the Church were not members of the body of Christ were not endowed with the selfsame privileges as believers now.
+It seems strange to such to assert that Enoch, Noah, Abraham, and Moses did not belong to the Church — were not members of the body of Christ — were not endowed with the selfsame privileges as believers now.
 Trained from their earliest days to believe that all God's people, from the beginning to the end of time, stand on the same ground, and form one common body, they find it impossible to admit of any difference.
-It seems to them presumption on the part of Christians to assert that they are in any A respect different from God's beloved people of old those blessed worthies of whom we read in Hebrews 11, who lived a life of faith and personal devotedness, and who are now in Heaven with their Lord.
+It seems to them presumption on the part of Christians to assert that they are, in any respect different from God's beloved people of old — those blessed worthies of whom we read in Hebrews 11, who lived a life of faith and personal devotedness, and who are now in Heaven with their Lord.

-But the all-important question is, "What saith the Scripture?"
+But the all-important question is, "What says the Scripture?"
 It can be of no possible use to set up our own thoughts, our own reasonings, our own conclusions, in opposition to the Word of God.
 It is a very easy matter for men to reason, with great apparent force, point, and cleverness, about the absurdity and presumption of the notion that Christians are in a better and higher place, and more privileged, than God's people of old.

 But this is not the proper way in which to approach this great subject.
 It is not a question of the difference personally between the Lord's people at different periods.
 Were it so, where should we find, amongst the ranks of Christian professors, any one to compare with an Abraham, a Joseph, a Moses, or a Daniel?
 Were it a question of simple faith, where could we find in the entire history of the Church a finer example than the father of the faithful?
 Were it a question of personal holiness, where could we find a brighter illustration than Joseph?
 For intimacy with God, and acquaintance with His ways and mind, who could go beyond Moses?
 For unswerving devotedness to God and His truth, could we find a brighter example than the man who went down into the lions' den rather than not pray toward Jerusalem?